Organ donation (taking from a living person)

 Please note

-No removal of organs for the purpose of donation is possible from a minor or adult who is the subject of a protective measure integrating the protection of the person (and not only his property).
+No removal of organs for donation is possible from a minor or adult who is the subject of a donation. protective measure including the protection of the person (and not only his property).

 Before giving your consent, you are informed of the following facts: